Get started thinking about the future now.

 - Contribute to a community project through the Office of Metropolitan Impact (OMI), become a Diversity Ambassador or participate in a Conversation on Race

 Prepare: What resources are available on campus to help me develop the professional skills I will need?

-- Develop your “academic toolkit” through numerous Seeds of Success workshops through the Office of Student Success
+- Develop your “academic toolkit” through numerous Seeds of Success workshops through the Office of Student Life

 - Meet with your professors to discuss your skills and possible career options